Exceptional natural history expeditions,

 The itinerary includes:

-• Copper Canyon Complex — Copper, Urique, & Tararecua Canyons—these rugged canyons are deeper and larger than the Grand Canyon of Arizona.
+Copper Canyon Complex—Copper, Urique, and Tararecua Canyons—these rugged canyons are the largest and deepest canyon complex in Mexico.
 Volcanic cliffs rise above forested slopes.
 The headwaters rise at 9,000 feet and end at sea level over a distance of less than 150 miles.

 We hope you will join us this year to share the wonders of Copper Canyon!